 Showing the contrast between two neighbourhoods and the lives of two girls.

 Read how we created a bespoke research communication course to help accounting researchers communicate their findings.

 In this blog, we share our experience of producing a policy brief series for the University of Durham of current issues impacting society.

 In this blog, we share the process of creating a visual summary for our latest collaboration with Dr Jenny Brierley-University of Sheffield.

 In this blog, our graphic designer, Sam, shares step-by-step what we went through for rebranding Research Retold.

 Do you have to create and give presentations in your line of work?
 Are you wondering how to create compelling and impactful presentations?
 Do you struggle when preparing?
 These are some of the ideas addressed at the event “Master the art of communicating: A virtual...

-Many of our research clients use LinkedIn and have expressed interest in improving their profile.
+Many of our research clients use LinkedIn and have expressed interest in improving their profiles.
 So we decided to gather some tips and insights from our team and other academics who encountered the same challenge.
-In this blog, we share concrete suggestions on how to...
+In this blog, we share concrete suggestions on how...